This UK master's degree in Developmental Psychology offers advanced training in understanding social, emotional and cognitive development.

 At Dundee, we have specialised equipment, dedicated laboratories and world-class research facilities.
 These include EEG labs, a variety of eye tracking technologies, 2D and 3D movement tracking systems and offsite fMRI access via the Clinical Research Centre at Ninewells Teaching Hospital.
 Learn more about our research facilities.

 We are a small, friendly department which offers focused teaching and research in psychology.
 This means that we get to know our students and can provide them with the individual support they need throughout their studies.
-This is evidenced by our ranking in the top 10% of Psychology departments in the UK for student satisfaction (National Student Survey 2016).

 Our MSc students have their own dedicated social and study areas within the Psychology building.
 There is an active student Psychology society, which organizes social events.
 As Psychology is situated in the School of Social Sciences, it is easy to meet students from other disciplines (e.g. architecture and urban planning, business, geography, law, politics and economics) and to attend seminars outside psychology.
 This will allow you to situate your learning in a broader social context, as well as to make contact with other students who have come from across the world to study in Dundee.